Bay Area Travel Guide | What to Do & Where to Eat in Berkeley, Livermore & Tiburon

 6. Ice cream at Meadowlark Dairy

 Satisfy your sweet tooth at Meadowlark Dairy for delicious soft-serve ice cream.
-Additional to the Tri-Valley Caffeine Trail, there is an ice cream trail for those who need something a little sweeter.
+In addition to the Tri-Valley Caffeine Trail, there is an ice cream trail for those who need something a little sweeter.
 Check out the Tri-Valley Ice Cream Trail to see all the best ice cream shops in the area.

 7. Brunch at Danville Harvest

 Located in the heart of Downtown Danville and right next to Mrs. Doubtfire’s Bridges Restaurant (“Help is on the way, dearie!”), Danville Harvest is a chic farm-to-table bistro featuring New American fare.
 The restaurant features an extraordinarily cute and large outdoor dining space that’s perfect for a warm, sunny morning.
+It’s an easy pick for those searching for nice restaurants in California and around the Tri-Valley.

 Top Things to Do in California’s Tri-Valley Area